 Views of Responsible Officials and Planned Corrective Actions: There is no disagreement with the audit finding.
-The County will publish claims exceeding \$2,000 and publish a statement showing the total number of claims that did not exceed \$2,000 and their total dollar amount on a reasonable basis.
+The County will publish claims exceeding \$2,000 and publish a statement showing the total number of claims that did not exceed \$2,000 and their total dollar amount as deemed cost beneficial.